Does Your Child Have ADHD? Recognizing Signs, Finding Treatment Options

 ADHD Myth: Bad Parenting Causes ADHD in Children

 However, parenting style may worsen a child's ADHD symptoms.
-Parenting behaviors such as being overly critical, demanding, or negative may increase the risk for oppositional defiant disorder and conduct disorders that accompany ADHD in up to 50 percent of children.
+Parenting behaviors such as being overly critical, demanding, or negative may increase the risk for oppositional defiant disorder and conduct disorders that can accompany ADHD in up to 50 percent of children.
 Open communication with teachers and healthcare providers, as well as coaching or therapy for parents can be helpful.

 My Child Takes a Stimulant But Has Trouble Falling Asleep at Night

 Could My Child Become Addicted to Stimulant Medications?